-I learned a new word today.
+I learned a new word.
 Thalassophile: a person who loves the ocean; a lover of the sea.
 Driven by a constant need for Vitamin Sea and the soothing sound of the waves, thalassophiles live for that warm sea breeze, salty air, sun-kissed hair and the silky sand between their toes.
 They constantly crave those limitless ocean views, they love being in the water and they have a curious fascination with the underwater world.
-Does any of this ring true for you?
-If the sea is your happy place, then this blog is for you.
+Sound familiar?

-For 26 years, our core company ethos of caring for the land, wildlife and people has remained at the heart of everything we do.
-This philosophy of care now extends to the earth’s water too, with the launch of our Oceans Without Borders initiative, which aims to connect our three tropical island destinations and plays a significant role in the conservation of 2 000 km (1 243 miles) of wild African coastline.
+For 30 years and counting, our core company ethos of caring for the land, wildlife and people has remained at the heart of everything we do.
+This philosophy of care now extends to the earth’s water too, with the launch of our Oceans Without Borders initiative, which aims to connect our three tropical island destinations and plays a significant role in the conservation of 2,000 km (1,243 miles) of wild African coastline.

 So let us help cure your thalassophilia with the luxury of an island holiday.
 Here are 15 incredible island escapes to choose from – ok, so they aren’t all ocean-based, but we think you’ll love them all the same.

 Once a pirate hideout, the tropical Seychelles is a magnificent archipelago of 115 exotic islands that are home (strangely enough) to the world’s largest seed pod (15 kg), the world’s heaviest land tortoise living in the wild (300 kg), the world’s largest land crab, the world’s smallest capital city and 11 rare and endemic birds, including the rare bare-legged Scops owl.
 Of course, this island paradise is also renowned for its pearly white beaches, turquoise water, coral reefs, lush rainforests and towering palm trees.